Black Seed Oil

 If you’re still wondering what is black seed oil good for besides the health benefits, the oil is used for various skin conditions and beauty applications these include

-The nigella sativa oil benefits skin and hair in the following ways.
+How does nigella sativa oil benefits skin and hair?

 It is naturally anti bacterial making it an ideal natural remedy for acne.